Serving Those

 Who Served

-Military Veterans Peer Network (MVPN) assists service members, veterans, and their families (SMVF) who have experienced trauma or mental health needs by connecting them to a network of peers and services who can help navigate those experiences and develop resiliency through trust, camaraderie, and hope.
+The Military Veterans Peer Network (MVPN) assists service members, veterans, and their families (SMVF) who have experienced trauma or mental health needs by connecting them to a network of peers and services who can help navigate those experiences and develop resiliency through trust, camaraderie, and hope.
 MVPN assists justice-involved veterans to identify resources in our service delivery area.

 Program Qualifications: MVPN assists service members, veterans, and their families (SMVF).